arve0/objectifiedetree/README.rst

 attributes must be accessed through ``tree.find(xpath)``.

-This package uses the python implementation of etree, which makes it slower than the C-implementation found in CPython.
-An alternative would be to mmonkey-patch the built-in with
+This package uses the python implementation of etree, which makes it slower than etree found in CPython.
+An alternative would be to monkey-patch the built-in with
 `forbiddenfruit <https://github.com/clarete/forbiddenfruit>`__, but I haven't looked into this.